Polyark Documentation

 NAV per share

 The current price of one vault share in USDC.
 Starts at 1.0.
-Rises when trades are profitable, falls when they lose.
 This is the primary performance metric investors watch.

 AUM (Assets Under Management)

 Total USDC currently inside the vault.
-Decreases when the manager buys Polymarket positions (USDC leaves the vault to the exchange), increases when positions are sold back.
+Decreases when buying Polymarket positions, increases when positions are sold back.

 High-watermark (HWM)

 The highest NAV the vault has ever reached.
 Performance fees only accrue on gains above this level.
-If NAV drops from 1.3 to 0.9 and then recovers to 1.2, no fee is charged until NAV exceeds 1.3 again.
+If NAV drops from 1.3 to 0.9 and recovers to 1.2, no fee is charged until NAV exceeds 1.3 again.
+This is the standard hedge fund fee model.

 Accrued fees

 Performance fees that have built up from profitable redemptions but haven't been claimed yet.
-These are excluded from NAV so they don't inflate other investors' balances.
+Excluded from NAV so they don't inflate other investors' balances.

 Executing trades

-Trades are executed via the Execute Trade tab in the manager dashboard.
+Trades are executed via the Execute Trade tab.
+On mainnet, generate calldata using the Polymarket CLOB SDK:

 import { ClobClient } from "@polymarket/clob-client-v2";